adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character(
   [Diego],
-  dialogue[You shouldn’t have ordered that, those wings are horrible for your health, they’ll give you a heart attack and you’ll die. (slippery slope)], )
+  dialogue[You shouldn’t have ordered that, those wings are horrible for your health, they’ll give you a heart attack and you’ll die. #fallacy[slippery slope]], )

 #character(
   [Taylor],
-  dialogue[Well, I eat wings every day and haven’t died yet so they must be healthy. (anecdotal fallacy)], )
+  dialogue[Well, I eat wings every day and haven’t died yet so they must be healthy. #fallacy[anecdotal fallacy]], )

 #character(
   [Diego],
-  dialogue[Wings aren’t healthy, and they aren’t even that good, they’re average at best, the salad is way better.
-(Tu Quoque, pt.
-1) Maybe if you started eating healthy you’d actually grow to a reasonable height.
-(Ad hominem)], )
+  dialogue[Wings aren’t healthy, and they aren’t even that good, they’re average at best, the salad is way better. #fallacy[Tu Quoque, pt.
+1] Maybe if you started eating healthy you’d actually grow to a reasonable height. #fallacy[Ad hominem]], )

 #character(
   [Taylor],
   dialogue[Wow, are you saying you hate all short people?
-Short people can be just as healthy as everyone else. (straw man) Also, didn’t you used to eat wings all the time?
-(Tu Quoque, pt.
-2)], )
+Short people can be just as healthy as everyone else. #fallacy[straw man] Also, didn’t you used to eat wings all the time? #fallacy[Tu Quoque, pt.
+2]], )

 #character(